Rajani1-tech/Automatic-Brain-Tumor-Segmentation-from-MRI-Images-using-U-Net/README.md

-# Automatic Brain Tumor Segmentation from MRI Images
+# Automatic Brain Tumor Segmentation from MRI Images using U-Net

 ## Abstract